-If necessary, refer to your operating system documentation for information about how to configure additional swap space.
+If necessary, refer to the operating system documentation for information about how to configure additional swap space.

-3. To determine the amount of free disk space available in the /tmp directory, enter the following command:
+3. To determine the amount of disk space available in the /tmp directory, enter the following command:

 '''

-df -k /tmp

-df -h /tmp (on Solaris 10)
+df -h /tmp

 '''

-If there is less than 400 MB of disk space available in the $/ \, tmp$ directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If required, contact your system administrator for information about extending file systems. - 4.
-To determine the amount of free disk space available on the system, enter the following command:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - 4.
+To determine the amount of free disk space on the system, enter the following command:

 '''

-df -k

-df -h (on Solaris 10)
+df -h

 '''